MaxwelSantana/MaxwelSantana/README.md

 # I'm Maxwel!

-- 💻 I'm Front-End Developer!
+- 💻 I'm Full-Stack Developer!
 - 🏡 I’m from Brazil.
 - 🌱 I’m currently learning about reactjs, HTML, CSS and front-end stuff.
 - :outbox_tray: 2021 Goals: create a new project and find a new job.